 Miley Cyrus and Sinead O'Connor.
-In an interview with Rolling Stone, Miley compared her "Wrecking Ball" video to Sinead's "Nothing Compares 2 U." The Irish singer then responded with an open letter.
+In an interview with Rolling Stone in the fall of 2013, Miley compared her "Wrecking Ball" video to Sinead's "Nothing Compares 2 U." The Irish singer then responded with an open letter.
 Cyrus responded and O'Connor penned a second letter warning the young singer, "Taking me on is even more f*&kin' stupid than behaving like a prostitute and calling it feminism."

 Former "American Idol" judge Nicki Minaj unleashed a tirade against fellow co-star Mariah Carey in October 2012, ultimately threatening to punch the singer out after the two new judges disagreed over a contestant's performance.

 Anderson Cooper and Star Jones.
 In October 2012, Cooper said he wasn't happy with the way Jones reacted to his announcement in which he declared publicly for the first time that he is gay and called her hypocritical.
 "I seem to recall her hawking her wedding every single day to get free products when she was on 'The View' and I seem to recall her lying about her gastric bypass surgery and making everybody else lie about it as well," he said.